TeamForThePlanet/discord-bot/README.md

 ### `!quarks-a-accueillir`

 This command will generate a CSV file containing all server's members that don't have a `*` in their Discord nickname.

+## Behaviour

+The bot has a chance to react with a random answer when the word "apero" or a beer emoji seems to appear in someone's message.